10 Best Virtual Team Building Activities for Remote Employees

 We, humans, are really good at creating stories that can amaze anyone be it our friends or our HR managers (What’s the best you have heard so far?
 Comment below).

-The same also qualifies to be made into an engaging and fun team building activity.
-The only thing that you need to do here is to give some random words that will be common for everyone.
+The same also qualify to be made into an engaging and fun team building activity.
+The only thing you need to do here is giving some random words that will be common for everyone.
 And then, ask them to create a story using those random words or sentences.
-Doing this is going to be fun and your employees are also going to love it as they unfurl laughter with their stories.
+Doing this will be fun, and your employees will also love it as they unfurl laughter with their stories.

 10. Who are you?